Principal.

 The token payload contains:

-Verification requires the expected issuer, domain="runtime", a valid signature, an unexpired
+domain="runtime", a valid signature, an unexpired

 exp, and runtime.use in scopes.
 The token is accepted only for requests whose target_type